 The infiltration trench was designed by Drew Wagner, engineer with Monroe County Conservation District.
 Funding for the project came from a National Fish and Wildlife Foundation grant for green projects to protect Mill Creek, administered by Brodhead Watershed Association.

 JULY 2020 WEBINAR: Rain barrels – why and how to use them

 Have you ever wished for a more efficient way to water your garden, keep your car clean and save money all while helping the environment?
 A rain barrel can do all this and more.

-On July 25, 2020, Brodhead Watershed Association, in partnership with Monroe County Conservation District, hosted a webinar showing what rain barrels do, how to install one, and best ways to situate and decorate it.
+On July 25, 2020, Brodhead Watershed Association, in partnership with Monroe County Conservation District, hosted a webinar showing what rain barrels do, how to install one and to decorate it.

-In this online workshop, part of BWA’s Greening Mountainhome program, Darryl Speicher will talk about this method of collecting rainwater for many uses around the house as well as its pollution prevention abilities.
+In this online workshop, part of BWA’s Greening Mountainhome program, Darryl Speicher talked about this method of collecting rainwater for many uses around the house as well as its pollution prevention abilities.
 Here is an archived recording of the webinar: